Safe Tower Distance for Professional Ag Aviators

 NAAA Provides Proof of Distance Needed to Safely Turn an Ag Aircraft to Refute Claims Made by Wind Farms, Towers, Other Obstructions

-NAAA developed useful information to refute proposed set back distances from wind turbines and other tower-like obstructions this week.
-The information may be used by operators and state associations when dealing wind farm and tower companies making claims that their obstructions do not hamper aerial application activities to crops.
+NAAA developed useful information to refute proposed set back distances from wind turbines and other tower-like obstructions.
+The information may be used by operators and state associations when dealing with wind farm and tower companies making claims that their obstructions do not hamper aerial application activities to crops.
 The basis for needing the information was a request from a public utilities commission to provide proof that agricultural aircraft need 1 mile or more to turn around safely at the end of a treated field.
 A wind farm sponsor in South Dakokahad proposed a setback of a mere 500 feet, which is far too short a distance for making safe aerial applications in a field adjacent to a wind turbine or tower location site with a fixed-wing aircraft.

 NAAA provided the information using two different methods.
 The first was a calculation using aircraft speed and average turn time to estimate the total distance required to make a turn.
 An AT-802A with a working speed of 145 mph was used as the example aircraft.
 The working speed was taken from the midpoint between 130 and 160 mph as denoted on Air Tractor’s specifications page for the AT-802A.
 An agricultural turn time of 45 seconds was used; this information was gleamed from operators’ experience and used in comments made to EPA on several pesticide re-registrations.
 A speed of 145 mph is equal to 213 feet per second; 45 seconds to turn multiplied by 213 feet per second is equal to 9,585 feet or 1.82 miles needed to make the turn.